SumiSastri/tennis-game-react/README.md

   matchSequence = [0, 1, 2, 3];

   ```
-  The constructor properties are held in state as an object
+  The constructor properties are held in state as an object - this defines the data that changes as the game progresses

   ```
 constructor(properties) {